 - Eligibility.
-Awards may be granted to selected employees of the Group (including executive directors) at the discretion of the Remuneration Committee. - First awards.
-It is anticipated that the first awards will be granted in 2017 in respect of the performance period 1 January 2017 to 31 December 2019. - Forms of awards.
+Awards may be granted to selected employees of the Group (including Executive Directors) at the discretion of the Remuneration Committee. - First awards.
+The first awards were granted in 2017 in respect of the performance period 1 January 2017 to 31 December 2019. - Forms of awards.
 Awards may be granted in different forms as follows: (a) a conditional right to acquire ordinary shares in the future at no cost; (b) an option with a nil or nominal exercise price; or (c) a right to receive a cash amount based on the underlying value of a number of ordinary shares.
-In this summary, references to "ordinary shares" include the notional shares to which a cash-based award relates. - Overall plan limits.
-In any 10 year period, not more than five per cent. of the issued share capital of the Company may be issued under the LTIP and any other discretionary employees' share plans operated by the Company.

-In any 10 year period, not more than 10 per cent. of the issued share capital of the Company may be issued under the LTIP and all other employees' share plans operated by the Company.
+In this summary, references to 'ordinary shares' include the notional shares to which a cash-based award relates. - Overall plan limits.
+In any ten-year period, not more than five % of the issued share capital of the Company may be issued under the LTIP and any other discretionary employees' share plans operated by the Company.
+In any ten-year period, not more than ten %. of the issued share capital of the Company may be issued under the LTIP and all other employees' share plans operated by the Company.